Putra Sang Fajar F.C.

-Tri Brata Rafflesia Football Club (formerly known as Polda Bengkulu FC) is an Indonesian football club based in Bengkulu City, Bengkulu.
-They set to compete in Liga Nusantara from 2025–26 season, the third tier of Indonesian football after promotion from Liga 4 in 2024–25.
+Putra Sang Fajar Football Club (formerly known as Polda Bengkulu FC and Tri Brata Rafflesia FC) is an Indonesian football club based in Blitar, East Java.
+They compete in Liga Nusantara from 2025–26 season.

 History

-Tri Brata Rafflesia was established in 2012 under the name Polda Bengkulu FC.
+Tri Brata Rafflesia was established in 2012 under the name Polda Bengkulu Football Club.

-On 1 November 2021, the club officially changed its name to Tri Brata Rafflesia and became a recognized member of the Bengkulu Provincial PSSI Association.
+On 1 November 2021, the club officially changed its name to Tri Brata Rafflesia Football Club and became a recognized member of the Bengkulu Provincial PSSI Association.
 That same year, they made its competitive debut in the 2021–22 Liga 3 Bengkulu.

 In 2024–25 Liga 4 national phase, Tri Brata Rafflesia competed in Liga 4 and successfully secured promotion to Liga Nusantara for the first time in their history from 2025–26 season after defeat Celebest 1–2 in Kota Barat Stadium, Surakarta on national phase third round Group C on 13 May 2025.
 They managed to become Liga 4 champions after winning 3–2 in the final over Persika Karanganyar on 27 May 2025 at Manahan Stadium, Surakarta.

+In 2026, Tri Brata Rafflesia changed their name to Putra Sang Fajar.
+They also moved their home base from Bengkulu to Blitar.
+This was done after the club's ownership was transferred to the East Java Regional Leadership of the Indonesian Democratic Party of Struggle.